ScottLogic/blog/_posts/2023-05-04-langchain-mini.md

 ## Conclusions

-I really enjoyed this process, and learnt a lot about the overall concept of 'chaining' calls to an LLM.
-I was also quite surprised how simple this all is, especially that core orchestration / reasoning, where you give the model a single example and off it goes ...
+I really enjoyed this process, and learnt a lot about the overall concept of chaining calls to an LLM.
+I was also quite surprised how simple this all is, especially the core orchestration / reasoning, where you give the model a single example and off it goes ...

 However, through building this, it also made me aware of the current weaknesses.
 The examples I have provided above are all happy paths.
-I found it was able to answer my questions, and use tools appropriately, most of the time, but it is very far off 100%.
-However, I did find myself having to tweak the question quite often to achieve the required outcome.
+I found it was able to answer my questions, and use tools appropriately, most of the time.
+But it certainly doesn't work 100% of the time, and when it fails it isn't always obvious to the user who is interacting with the chat.
+I did find myself having to tweak the question quite often to achieve the required outcome.

 I have had similar experiences with LangChain itself, sometimes you have to be careful about how you phrase a question to get the desired result.
 Having an understanding of how it works under-the-hood, really helps explain the unexpected results.
 For example, sometimes the LLM orchestrator simply decides that it doesn't need to use a calculator, and can perform a given calculation itself.
 I'd encourage anyone who is using this tool to gain this understanding.
 It is an abstraction over carefully engineered prompts, but these are not perfect.
-To coin Jole Spolsky, ths abstraction is a [little leaky](https://en.wikipedia.org/wiki/Leaky_abstraction)!
+To coin Jole Spolsky, this abstraction is a [little leaky](https://en.wikipedia.org/wiki/Leaky_abstraction) in places!

 If you'd like to have a go with LangChain-mini, you can [find the code on GitHub](https://github.com/ColinEberhardt/langchain-mini).